WalkerMao/walkermao.github.io/_posts/2021-05-16-root-cause-localization-adtributor.md

 ---

-The following sections are excerpted from the paper "Adtributor: Revenue debugging in advertising systems" [^1].
+The contents in this post are excerpted from the paper "Adtributor: Revenue debugging in advertising systems" [^1].

 ### Problem Statement